 Well, that obviously isn’t what happened.
 At the 11-yard line, Cannon picked the ball up off a bounce and was off.
 Apparently, Dietzel was yelling “No!
 No!
 No!” which eventually turned into him yelling “Go!
 Go!
 Go!”

 Cannon’s College Football Hall of Fame career came to a close after the 1959 season.
 He was drafted with the first overall pick in the 1960 NFL Draft.
 But instead, Cannon chose to play for the AFL’s Houston Oilers, setting the record for most all-purpose yards in a single game (373).
 He played professionally from 1960 until 1970 for the Oilers, Lose Angeles Raiders, and Kansas City Chiefs.

-The spookiest part about this play may have come exactly 20 years later, when in 1979 his son Billy Cannon Jr. returned a punt 89 yards for a touchdown while playing for Broadmoor High School.
+The spookiest part about this play may have come exactly 20 years later, when in 1979 his son Billy Cannon Jr. — who went on to play for Texas A&M and the Dallas Cowboys — returned a punt 89 yards for a touchdown while playing for Broadmoor High School.
 The opponent?
 His dad’s alma mater, Istrouma High School.

 Cannon died in his sleep back on May 20, 2018 at the age of 80, but the Louisiana State legend in Baton Rouge will live on forever.
 There were so many iconic moments, but none were bigger than the fabled Halloween Run.